robfletcher/grails-spring-events/readme.md

 ### Customising threading policy

-Internally the _eventPublisherService_ maintains a queue of pending notifications and uses a [ExecutorService][3] to poll the queue and notify the target listener.
-By default the service uses a [single thread][4] but you can use an alternate `ExecutorService` implementation by overriding the service's `eventProcessor` property in `Config.groovy`.
+The multicaster uses a [ExecutorService][3] to poll the queue and notify the target listener.
+By default the service uses a [single thread][4] but you can use an alternate `ExecutorService` implementation by overriding the service's `taskExecutor` property in `Config.groovy`.

 Similarly the service uses a [ScheduledExecutorService][5] to re-queue failed notifications after the delay specified by the listener's retry policy.
 The default implementation uses a [single thread][6] which can be overridden by setting the property `retryScheduler` in `Config.groovy`.